Saved Cohorts

 This guide assumes you are familiar with users and companies already.
 If not, please review the Introduction to User and Company Analytics

 A saved cohort is a dynamic list of users (or companies) that match some specific criteria.
-That criteria can be specific user/company properties or based on what the user/company performed in terms of API calls and user actions.
+That criteria can be specific user/company properties or based on what the user/company performed in terms of API calls and custom actions.
 Because these lists are dynamic, Moesif continuously updates them in the background.

 Note that events may take up to 20 minutes to show up in the user analytics screens.
 If your data has not shown up, please try again later once the data has had time to filter over.